OpenClaw

 cd ~/.openclaw/workspaces/agent1

-tessl install tile-name
+tessl install plugin-name

 cd ~/.openclaw/workspaces/agent2

-tessl install tile-name
+tessl install plugin-name

 ```